0xthem7/Quotes/Quotes.md

 -  “When we lose our principles, we invite chaos.” ― Mr. Robot
 -  “I have burrowed underneath your brain.
 I am nested there.
 I am the scream in your mind.
 You will cooperate.” ― Mr. Robot
 -  “The concept of waiting bewilders me.
 There are always deadlines.
 There are always ticking clocks.
 That is why you must manage your time.” ― Mr. Robot
+-  “Books are as useful to a stupid person as a mirror is usefyl to a blind person.”  – Chanakya